Jimeh87/blog/_posts/2019-08-28-jekyll-with-docker-compose.md

 ```

 ### Clean up
-If you don't plan on doing any work on your Jekyll site for awhile you could remove the containers, networks, images, and volumes you created with your Docker Compose by running:
+If you don't plan on doing any work on your Jekyll site for awhile you can remove the containers, networks, images, and volumes you created with your Docker Compose by running:

 ```shell
 docker-compose down